 Making a homeless application

 Please get in touch with the Housing Options team by telephoning us on 01756 706475 or complete an online enquiry.
 You will be offered an appointment within 5 working days depending on the urgency of your situation, and if you are roofless you will be seen on the same day.

-We will carry out an initial assessment of your circumstances, which may take up to an hour and a half.
+We will need to gather as much information about your housing problem so that we can fully understand your circumstances and give you the most appropriate advice as we can.
+This initial assessment could take up to an hour and a half.
 You will be asked questions about your circumstances and other members of your household and asked to provide certain documents to support your application.

 If you are actually homeless, then the Council owes you a Relief Duty for up to 56 days.
 This means that the Council must take reasonable steps to help you to look for other accommodation.
 This does not mean that the Council will offer you a property, but we will give you advice on how to find accommodation that is suitable and affordable for your needs.
 You will be given a Personal Housing Plan which lists actions for you and the Council to take to resolve your situation.

 For detailed advice about the practical help that is available to those who are homeless or threatened with it, click here.